dotelpenguin/enigma-touch-museum/README.md

 - [ ] Configure to Set and Lock Attact settings once firmware supports them
 - [ ] Break Python into modules, and cleanup code
 - [ ] Verify Enigma Touch is correctly configured and connected
-- [ ] Error checking and linting for config settings (no validation currently)
+- [X] Error checking for config settings (validates when sent to device, detects all error types)
 - [ ] Pre-built Raspberry Pi image for easier kiosk deployment
 - [ ] Bi-directional communication from Enigma to Kiosk Controller
 - [ ] New message format allowing display of properly decoded messages with original spacing (also for simulation mode)